 This field shall specify an identification for a file described by the Root Directory and containing an abstract statement for those volumes of the Volume Set the sequence numbers of which are less than, or equal to, the assigned Volume Set size of the volume.
-If all bytes of this field are set to (20), it shall mean that no such file is identified.
+If all bytes of this field are set to (FILLER), it shall mean that no such file is identified.

-The characters in this field shall be d1-characters, SEPARATOR 1 and SEPARATOR 2.

-The field shall be recorded as specified in 7.5.
+Within a Supplementary Volume Descriptor, the characters in this field shall be d1-characters, SEPARATOR 1 and SEPARATOR 2.
+Within an Enhanced Volume Descriptor, the characters in this field shall be subject to agreement between the originator and recipient of the volume.